inr-kit/numjuggler/help/mode.rst

 renum:
     The default mode.
 Cells, surfaces, materials and universes are renamed according to the -c, -s, -m, -u or --map command line options.
-The original MCNP input file is not modified, the input file with renamed elements in written to std.out.
+The original MCNP input file is not modified, the input file with renamed elements is written to standard output.

 info:
-    The input file is analysed and ranges of used numbers for cells, surfaces, ets. is written to std.out.
-Note that output of this mode can be used (after necessary modifications) as input to the --map option.
+    The input file is analysed and ranges of used numbers for cells, surfaces, ets. are written out.
+Note that the output of this mode can be used (after necessary modifications) as the input to the --map option.

     The first two columns specify type (cells, surfaces, etc.) and the range of used numbers.
 The third column shows the amount of numbers in current range,